ThanasisMpalatsoukas/simpleBlog/readme.txt

 * Menu Description
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Twenty Fifteen please go to https://codex.wordpress.org/Twenty_Fifteen.

 == Installation ==